leobut/geocachingUtils/README.md

 - Show traveled distance of a trackable next to the name on a geocache detail page

 ##How to run this extension
+1. Before you run the extension, fill in your Google API key in file source/js/script.js
-1. Go to the extensions settings page in chrome (Make sure you have enabled the developer mode in chrome)
+2. Go to the extensions settings page in chrome (Make sure you have enabled the developer mode in chrome)
-2. Click the "Load unpacked extension..." button
+3. Click the "Load unpacked extension..." button
-3. Select the source folder of this project
+4. Select the source folder of this project
-4. Navigate to geocaching.com and enjoy
+5. Navigate to geocaching.com and enjoy